wandyezj/wandyezj.github.io/docs/_posts/2022-05-05-github-contributions.md

     _note_: `NAME` is the name of the new branch.
 Recommended to be username/description, username is your github username, and description is a short description of the change

+1. Push the branch

+    > git push

+    _note_: This will git you the actual command to run to push to origin.

 1. make and commit changes to the local repostiory
     > git add